Complaint Procedure 200

 Facsimile transmissions of the forms are not accepted.

 A general complaint is a College-related problem, decision, or condition that a student believes to be unfair, inequitable, or adversely affecting the student’s education at San Jacinto College or that affects the student’s ability to use College services and programs.
 A student may not use Procedure 200 to complain about decisions affecting other students or persons.
 Procedure 200 also may not be used to address matters for which special procedures are published.
 In particular, this general procedure may not be used to address grade appeals; harassment and discrimination and sexual misconduct complaints under Complaint Procedure 300 or 400; traffic appeals; FERPA complaints (see Student Records Management Policy); or student discipline complaints, hearings, or appeals.

 Barring exceptional and unforeseeable circumstances, students should file their complaints within 10 working days after the problem, decision, or condition arose.
 Complaints filed more than 10 working days after the conclusion of the semester or the posting of the student’s final grades (whichever is later) will not be accepted.

 - Students who wish to file a complaint should, when necessary, consult with an educational planner or counselor for guidance on how to identify the individuals to whom the student should direct the complaint under Step 2 or Step 3.

-- The student should first discuss the complaint with the College employee most directly responsible for the condition which brought about the complaint.
+- The student should first discuss the complaint with the College employee most directly responsible for the condition that brought about the complaint.
 Most matters will be resolved at this level.